mdsanima-lab/mdsanima-cli/README.md

 github-label-sync --access-token xxxxxx --labels ./.github/labels.yaml --dry-run mdsanima-lab/mdsanima-cli
 ```

 Here is the [documentation](https://github.com/Financial-Times/github-label-sync) if you want to check the details.
+You can [generate an access token here](https://github.com/settings/tokens), be sure to allow the _repo_ scope.

 ## License